-The adoratio, or adoration, is a form of saluting a deity demonstrating one’s veneration.
+The adoratio, or adoration, is a form of saluting a deity, done to demonstrate one’s veneration.
 It is performed when saluting a deity, entering a temple, approaching the statue of a deity, approaching an altar, approaching a grave, etc.

 How to perform adoratio?